Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to perform the following tests:

-• **Test1: Run a ZAP spider against App1 for one minute and wait for passive scanning to complete**.
-The test must NOT perform active attacks.
+• <mark>**Test1: Run a ZAP spider against App1 for one minute and wait for passive scanning to complete**.
+The test must NOT perform active attacks.</mark>

 • Test2: Run a ZAP spider against App1, and when complete, execute an AJAX spider scan.